 Shifting hormone levels can cause a variety of unpleasant changes in a woman’s body.
 These changes include vaginal dryness resulting in painful intercourse.
 This can influence one’s sexual drive and emotional wellbeing.
 Whether you have recently received cancer treatment or are faced with the uncomfortable symptoms of menopause, your life and intimacy do not have to be interrupted.
 As many as 50% of 64 million women are suffering from changes in their gynecological health.
 Unfortunately, these changes interfere with their personal lives as a consequence.
 That’s two out of every four women!
 Now there is help.
 At our innovative boutique practice in New Hyde Park, New York, We are proud to offer the MonaLisa Touch.
 Dr. Julia Raber is a board Certified gynecologist with over 2 decades of experience, specializing in the treatment of menopause.
-The MonaLisa Touch is a novel non-hormonal therapy for vaginal health.
-With just 3 simple in-office sessions, this therapy for vaginal health has clinically been proven to provide relief.
-To learn more, call to speak with one of our specialists today.

 Even with the passage of time, many women still retain their youthful energy and enthusiasm, but post-menopausal changes can affect a woman’s quality of life in unexpected ways.
 Now, there is a gentle laser therapy that can help millions of women who are silently suffering.

 The MonaLisa Touch is a gentle laser therapy that delivers controlled energy to the vaginal wall tissue.
 It restores vaginal health by generating new collagen, elastic and vascularization.
 The MonaLisa Touch was first available outside the US where thousands of patients have been treated worldwide.